yingliu019/ScalableOnlineShopping/README.md

 Feature implemented so far:
 * user register and log in
-* view goods list
+* view item list
-* view goods detail
+* view item detail
 * create order

 ## How to start on local host